UNCG Workplace Health Network, Bryan School to share economic expertise with NIOSH Center of Excellence

 “The Carolina Center brings much-needed research and outreach on Total Worker Health to North Carolina and the Southeast region in general.
 I’m excited that UNCG’s Workplace Health Network can be a part of the center and am looking forward to providing economic and business expertise to the center on behalf of the entire Bryan School,” said Bray.

-The Carolina Center also will offer competitive pilot project funding to address emerging issues in the future of work and worker health through a program co-led by Leena Nylander-French, Ph.D., CIH, professor in the Department of Environmental Sciences and Engineering at the Gillings School of Global Public Health, and Shawn Kneipp, Ph.D., RN, ANP, APHN-BC, FAANP, the Sarah Frances Russell Distinguished Term Professor at UNC’s School of Nursing.
+The Carolina Center will also offer competitive pilot project funding to address emerging issues in the future of work and worker health through a program co-led by Leena Nylander-French, Ph.D., CIH, professor in the Department of Environmental Sciences and Engineering at the Gillings School of Global Public Health, and Shawn Kneipp, Ph.D., RN, ANP, APHN-BC, FAANP, the Sarah Frances Russell Distinguished Term Professor at UNC’s School of Nursing.

 In addition, the center will support an Outreach Core that will provide a wide array of educational opportunities to support worker health led by Alice Ammerman, DrPH, Mildred Kaufman Distinguished Professor of nutrition, and John Staley, Ph.D., adjunct assistant professor of health policy and management, both at the Gillings School of Global Public Health.
 Maija Leff, MPH, is the associate director of the Carolina Center, co-teaches in the Total Worker Health graduate certificate program, and is key personnel in the Outreach Core.